pjn51/brainweb-2/Topics/Bonapartism.md

 > \- [[Russia - How the Bureaucracy Stole Power (1987)]]

 # Proletarian bonapartism
 Proletarian bonapartism defines a state that is bonapartist where the ruling class is the proletariat.
-The Soviet Union degenerated into such a state, as [[People & Organizations/Trotsky]] discusses in [[The Revolution Betrayed (1937)]].
+The Soviet Union degenerated into such a state, as [[Trotsky]] discusses in [[The Revolution Betrayed (1937)]].

 # Military dictatorship
 This form of bonapartism is weaker than fascism, and less favorable for [[capitalism]] than bourgeois democracy.
 There is less of a mass base, and the military itself is the base for the regime, along with foreign capitalists in some cases.